 To run Crucible without FishEye you need to have a valid Crucible license but not a FishEye license or if you want to disable FishEye enter

 Disabledin the license field.
-Crucible standalone will actually use a "light" mode of FishEye that comes pre-bundled and does not need to be installed separately.
+Crucible will actually use a "light" mode of FishEye that comes pre-bundled and does not need to be installed separately.
 For more information on Crucible with light FishEye, see How is Crucible without FishEye different from using Crucible with FishEye? below.

 - No need to reconnect your repositories

 Any repositories that you have currently defined in FishEye will not be visible in Crucible after removing FishEye (no more